masterdanny/Data-Science-Job/README.md

 # Exercise
-Problems I had to solve in my application as a Data Scientist.
+Problem I had to solve in my application as a Data Scientist.